timng-gnmit/timng-gnmit.github.io/README.md

 what are you doing here? this is just how i set up my website

 latest updates:
-- resume button uploaded; opens in new tab
+- resume colors worked in local but not before; hopefully this works now

 open a pdf in browser by using
 ```